 How to keep your visitors safe?

-Enable a touchless check-in.
-A touchless visitor management system with motion sensors and voice recognition can simply sign visitors in with a scan of the QR code on the invite.
+Enable a touchless sign in.
+A touchless visitor management system with motion sensors, voice recognition, and temperature scan can simply sign visitors in with a scan of the QR code while checking in.

 Automate your visitor management process.
 A pass is printed by your visitor management system after visitor signing in, the host is notified by SMS and Email, and the visitor is told which room they are in and the meeting starts on time.
 No human contact is involved.